thegameofcode/iris/README.md

 Iris is not only another framework.

-Iris provides different client-side optimization techniques for front construction.
-It is independent and compatible with any server-side technology: Node.js, Java, PHP, Python, Google App Engine, .NET...
-Iris is not only another framework.
-It is a methodology that will help you to build structured and organized Web applications:
+It's a methodology that will help you to build structured and organized Web applications.
+It provides different client-side optimization techniques for front construction.

 * Strong object oriented coding and file system organization
 * Presenter-View-Resource pattern